MAIN PLACES OF INTEREST

 15.-Alquería del Duc

-Located at the foot of Bairén castle, surrounded by orange trees and in the middle of the marshes.
+Next stop of this audioguide, it is located at the foot of Bairén castle, surrounded by orange trees and in the middle of the marshes.
 It now houses the Tourist Development Centre (CdT), the Spanish Wetlands Centre) and the Aula de la Natura visitor centre.

 It is a 16th century fortified building.
 In 1590, the youngest son of San Francisco de Borja, Alfonso de Borja y Castro, bought it and converted it into a recreation and hunting manor.